 Want to pay a contractor to produce creative material for you, and then actually own the copyrights?
 Getting ownership of contractor copyrights is tricky.

-Copyrighted material – be it text, images, music, or code, is important for many creative and commercial efforts.
-None of us have the time or talent to do all of this ourselves, and so it is natural to turn to experts to help provide this material.
+Copyrighted material – such as text, images, music, or code, is probably essential for your creative and commercial efforts.
+None of us has the time or talent to do all of this ourselves.
+So you have naturally turned to experts to help provide this material.

-We could hire employees for this purpose.
-However, many projects are of limited duration, and alas, unlike “the good old days” where employees had no rights and could be hired and fired at whim, these days employees actually have rights and benefits.
-These include unemployment insurance, social security, tax withholding, and the like.
-No one wants to go back to the Victorian era, but at the same time, it can be a hassle to employ someone.
+You could hire employees for this purpose.
+However, like most projects, your project is probably a short-term project.
+In “the good old days,” this would not be a problem.
+Employees had no rights, so you could just hire and fire them at whim.
+These days, however, your employees have rights and benefits.
+Some of your employee rights, for example, can include unemployment insurance, social security, tax withholding, and the like.
+You may not want to go back to the Victorian era, but at the same time, you may not find it feasible to hire someone.

-To somewhat oversimplify, if you want to pay someone and obtain ownership of copyrighted material in return, the following legal considerations can apply:
+To somewhat oversimplify, if you want to pay someone and obtain ownership of copyrighted material, the following legal considerations can apply:

-- “Work for hire” agreements may imply (and in California, can define) that the worker is an employee
+- “Work for hire” agreements can imply (and in California, can define) that the worker is an employee.

-- Copyright ownership assignments must be in writing
+- Assignments for copyright ownership must be in writing.

-This creates interesting legal problems.
-It is common to put “work for hire” terms in contract agreements.
-The idea is to automatically acquire full copyright ownership this way.
-However, such “work for hire” terms can be inconsistent or even incompatible with the definition of “contractor”.
-This can open the door to potential legal headaches.
+The inconsistency between the older IP laws and the newer contractor laws creates wacky legal problems.
+You can try a more aged strategy, which is to put “work for hire” terms in your contract agreements.
+The idea is to acquire full copyright ownership this way automatically.
+Unfortunately, such “work for hire” terms can be inconsistent or even incompatible with the modern definition of “contractor.”
+These conflicting rules open the door to potential legal headaches.

-35 years is fine for most purposes, but what if you are thinking on longer terms?
-Here, efforts to work around the 35-year copyright assignment termination issue should be considered.
-One option is to contract with a corporation that in turn “work for hire” employs the author.
+Thirty-five years is adequate for most purposes.
+But what if you are thinking on longer terms?
+Here, you might try to work around the 35-year copyright assignment termination issue.
+One option is to contract with a corporation that, in turn, “work for hire,” employs the author.